 Code 97152 is used for behavior identification supporting assessments.
 These are conducted by a single technician under the direction of a qualified healthcare professional during face-to-face sessions with the patient.
-Patients who exhibit destructive behavior may need to be observed under the care of two or more technicans in a specialized environment.
-In this case, code 0362T is used.
+Patients who exhibit destructive behavior may need to be observed under the care of two or more technicians in a specialized environment.
+In this case, the Category III code 0362T is used.

 Confused about where to begin?
-Reach out to Missing Piece Billing and Consulting for support.
-We offer comprehensive revenue cycle management that includes provider education.
+At Missing Piece Billing and Consulting we offer comprehensive revenue cycle management that includes provider education.

 Contact us today to schedule your free billing analysis at 765-628-7400 or email@example.com.
 You can also reach out to us here to find out more about the service we offer and how we can assist.